Hans-Vader/squadjs-claim-plugin/README.md

 # squadjs-claim-plugin

-SquadJS plugin to track, display, and compare created custom squads on a Squad game server.
+SquadJS plugin for displaying and comparing created custom squads based on their creation time.

 This can be useful for in-game administrators to check vehicle claims when vehicle claim rules are enabled on the server.